Relationship with customers

 In fact, the constant evolution of multi-channeling has led to combining the skills of network people with the potential offered by the development of technology, to give customers a better experience in dialogue with the Bank.

-Integrated with the app and with the internet banking platform, the Online Branch constitutes the remote interaction channel with customers, with a broad service both in terms of content and availability 7 days a week, offered through over 1,000 online managers distributed over 18 locations
+Integrated with the app and with the internet banking platform, the Online Branch constitutes the remote interaction channel with customers, with a broad service both in terms of content and availability 7 days a week, offered through over 2,000 online managers throughout the national territory.

-At the end of 2020, the Intesa Sanpaolo Group had a network of more than 7,400 automatic teller machines (ATM, MTA e self-service staff-assisted banking terminals) in Italy and 3,100 ATMs abroad.
+The Intesa Sanpaolo Group had a network of more than 7,600 automatic teller machines (ATM, MTA e self-service staff-assisted banking terminals) in Italy and 3,100 ATMs abroad.